exactchange/drv-core/README.md

 Embercoin transactions may be announced publicly in the form of a publicly-viewable blockchain that can be read from a number of random peers.
 Only transactions with a high confidence level that are corroborated in multiple instances of Embercoin should be included, although transactions that were recently added may be shown in an unverified state until their validation process is complete.
 The public can see the amount and kind of currency transferred in every transaction, but the identities of the parties involved is obfuscated behind their respective address hashes in order to maintain a level of individual privacy.

-## Validations

-Validations are lifecycle hooks that run before a transaction is completed, and their `Boolean` return value determines whether or not the transaction will continue.
-Currently there are 2 kinds of validations:

-**Standard**: The standard validation for transferring EMBR between users.

-**Exchange**: The exchange validation for liquidating a foreign token in order to supply a native token.

-## Enforcements

-Enforcements are lifecycle hooks that run after a transaction has completed.
-The standard enforcement included in this distribution ensures that a transaction is broadcasted to a list of peers passed in by the processor.

 ## Native Ember Token (NET)

 [Native Ember Token](https://github.com/exactchange/native-ember-token) is a deployable digital currency that operates on Embercoin via the EMBR protocol.
 Any user with a minimum account balance of 0.0000000001 EMBR may define and alias (name) their new token to sell or freely distribute to their users in any amount and denomination they choose, limited to their account balance.
 Token denomination itself is untracked and unregulated in order to extend price flexibility to the token merchant.
 A blockchain transaction occurs only when tokens are transferred between users.